Flavor Back-Story

 Make This Recipe

-All in all, it's easy to see why Southern fried chicken is a tradition that will stand the test of time.
+All in all, it's easy to see why soul food fried chicken is a tradition that will stand the test of time.
 All it takes is just a few choice ingredients and a hot skillet to create a dish that is truly the essence of comfort food.
 Although the basic recipe is often enough to satisfy, there are plenty of ways to add your own flavor, from opting for different spices or coating options.

 If you make this delicious fried chicken recipe or any other recipe please come back and leave me a comment below with your feedback.
 Definitely take a photo of the dish and be sure to tag #foodfidelity so that I can see them.